alidcast/vue-mobiledoc-editor/README.md

 ```

-The Mobiledoc Editor also provides the following data and methods to all its nested components:
+Using `provide/inject`, the Mobiledoc Editor also provides the `editorVm` to all child components.
+The `editorVM` has the following data and methods:

-* `getEditor`, a function that returns the Mobiledoc editor instance itself
+* `editor`, a function that returns the Mobiledoc editor instance itself

 * `activeSectionTags`, an object with true values for section tag names in the current selection.
 For example activeSectionTagNames.isH1.

 * `activeMarkupTags`, an object with true values for markup tag names in the current selection.
 For example activeMarkupTagNames.isStrong

-* `canEdit`, a boolean that represents the editing is currently enabled or disabled. (*Note: this value is only updated if editing is toggled via `Editor.toggleEditMode`*)
+* `canEdit`, a function that returns a boolean stating whether editing is currently enabled or disabled.

 * `toggleMarkup`, toggles the passed markup tag name in the current selection.